Are you trying to generate more traffic and conversions from your content marketing?

 Next, evaluate each community by the following criteria:

-Contribute to Q&A threads with valuable, in-depth answers:
+For example, here’s how I contribute to a Q&A thread with valuable, in-depth answers:

-Once you’ve made yourself known, then it’s time to share content with them.
+Once you’ve made yourself known, only then it’s time to share content with them.

 For example, Quora rewards in-depth answers to user questions.
 If your response includes nothing but a link to your article, you’ll be ignored.